idiom/ForwardIt/readme.md

-﻿Simple C# VSTO Addin
+﻿<b>A Simple C# VSTO Addin </b>

 This can be used as a base to create a new Outlook addin.

-This Add-In Adds a simple button to the Mail Tab.
-When a user clicks the button the Add-In forwards the mail to a configured email address.
+Add-In adds a simple button to the Mail Tab.
+When a user clicks the button the Add-In forwards the mail to a configured email address and sends the email as an attachment.

-Requirements
+The email is currently configured in the Registry [\Software\OutlookSample\email]

+<b>Requirements</b>

  - Visual Studio 2010
  - Office 2010 PIA